Shortly before dawn

 establishment to match the prime minister's political revolution.
 'Evil

-practices' such as 'caste, begging, pagoda and monastery slavery' would be abolished.2
+practices' such as 'caste, begging, pagoda and monastery slavery' would be

-independent ruler of Burma, King Thibaw.
-General
+the last independent ruler of Burma, King Thibaw.

-which, he wrote, 'looked not unlike a very superior wash stand'.3
+the item, which, he wrote, 'looked not unlike a very superior wash stand'.3

 Out in the Shan hills